Kate Middleton Hair Color: How to Get Honey Bronde Look

 • The Rollers:Kitsch Ceramic Thermal Hair Rollers

-• Why: These are much more affordable than the salon brands but feature a ceramic core that holds heat longer, helping “set” the curl faster.
+• Why: These are much more affordable than the salon brands.
+They feature a ceramic core that holds heat longer.
+This helps “set” the curl faster.

 Comparison Table: Save vs. Splurge